diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ```sql
 hive> LOAD DATA LOCAL INPATH 'tmp/data.txt' OVERWRITE INTO TABLE records;
 ```
-Running this command tells Hive to put the specified local file in its warehouse directory. `This is a simple filesystem operation`. `There is no attempt, for example, to parse the file and store it in an internal database format`, because Hive does not mandate any particular file format.
-Files are stored verbatim; they are not modified by Hive.
+Running this command tells Hive to put the specified local file in its warehouse directory. `This is a simple filesystem operation`. `There is no attempt, for example, to parse the file and store it in an internal database format`, because `Hive does not mandate any particular file format.
+Files are stored verbatim; they are not modified by Hive`.

 In this example, we are storing Hive tables on the local filesystem (fs.defaultFS is set to its default value of file:///).
 Tables are stored as directories under Hive’s warehouse directory, which is controlled by the `hive.metastore.warehouse.dir` property and defaults to /user/hive/warehouse.
-Thus, the files for the records table are found in the /user/hive/warehouse/records directory on the local filesystem:
+Thus, the files for the records table are found in the /user/hive/warehouse/records directory on the local filesystem(PS: the table name in this example happens to be records):
 ```shell
 $ ls /user/hive/warehouse/records/
 data.txt
 ```
 The OVERWRITE keyword in the LOAD DATA statement tells Hive to delete any existing files in the directory for the table.
-If it is omitted, the new files are simply added to the table’s directory (unless they have the same names, in which case they replace the old files).
+If it is omitted, the new files are simply added to the table’s directory (`unless they have the same names, in which case they replace the old files`).

 Now that the data is in Hive, we can run a query against it:
 ```sql